 Our law firm consists of building dispute lawyers who can lend a helping hand to owners and builders around Brisbane.
 We deal with Building Disputes, Construction Contracts, and Security of Payment cases day in and day out.
 With over 10 years of experience in construction law, you can be confident that you are getting the right legal advice.

-With the Sydney construction boom happening, construction defects claims are also on the rise.
+With the Brisbane construction boom happening, construction defects claims are also on the rise.
 A major concern is poor workmanship by contractors and builders.
 Poor workmanship refers to the lack of quality and skill put into a construction project.
 If builders are not mindful of the quality of their work and do not follow the specifications of use the wrong materials, the finished product can lack the quality that the homeowner expects.

 Defective work is in breach of a construction contract by failing to maintain a specified standard or quality or is a breach of any implied warranty.
 Often times, the failure of building structures are due to poor workmanship and subpar quality control processes in a construction site.